Medical expert of the article

 Etiology |

-Neutropenia due to internal deficiency of bone marrow maturation of myeloid cells or their precursors |
+Neutropenia due to intrinsic deficiency of bone marrow maturation of myeloid cells or their precursors |

 Aplastic anemia.
-Chronic idiopathic neuropropenia, including benign neutropenia.
+Chronic idiopathic neutropenia, including benign neutropenia.
 Cyclic neutropenia.
 Myelodysplasia.
 Neutropenia associated with dysgammaglobulinemia.
-Paroxysmal night hemoglobinuria.
-Severe congenital neitropenia (Kostmann syndrome).
-Syndrome-associated neutropenia. (for example, congenital dyskeratosis, type 1B glycogenosis, Schwachman-Diamond syndrome) |
+Paroxysmal nocturnal hemoglobinuria.
+Severe congenital neutropenia (Kostmann syndrome).
+Syndrome-associated neutropenia (eg, dyskeratosis congenita, glycogen storage disease type 1B, Shwachman-Diamond syndrome) |

-Secondary Neutropenia |
+Secondary neutropenia |

 Alcoholism.
 Autoimmune neutropenia, including chronic secondary neutropenia in AIDS.
-Bone marrow replacement in cancer, myelofibrosis (for example, due to granuloma), Gaucher disease.
+Bone marrow replacement in cancer, myelofibrosis (eg, due to granuloma), Gaucher disease.
 Cytotoxic chemotherapy or radiation.
 Drug-induced neutropenia.
-Vitamin B 12 or folic acid deficiency.
+Vitamin B12 or folate deficiency.
 Hypersplenism.
 Infections.
-T-lymphoproliferative disease |
+T-lymphoproliferative disorder |

 Secondary neutropenia